R2Northstar/NorthstarWiki/docs/modding/squirrel/Handling-threads-and-waits.md

 How do i use `thread`?
 -------------
-Using thread is fairly simple, if we have a function called `delayannouncement` that chooses one player as "it" after spawning we cannot use this function on its own, instead calling it with a thread by simply calling
+Using thread is fairly simple, if we have a function called `delayannouncement` that chooses one player as "it" 10 seconds after spawning we cannot use this function on its own, instead calling it with a thread by simply calling

-`thread delayitems()`
+`thread delayannouncement()`

 The same applies to a `while(true)` function, for example `almostover` a function that checks every 5 seconds to see if the game has 2 or less minutes left and announces it if so.